Ralo93/guitar_vision/README.md

 The goal of this project is to classify musical pitches accurately from audio recordings.
 The project uses mel spectrograms of audio samples, which are processed with computer vision techniques and analyzed using transfer learning from the VGGish model (a CNN pre-trained on audio data).
 Additionally, the project incorporates data synthesis to expand and diversify the dataset, hoping to improving the robustness and generalization of the model.

 ## Challenges
-The very first challenge lies in translating audio data (in this case .wav-files) into something we can use as features.
+Having only a small dataset makes this challenging in terms of algorithm and architecture choice.
+Another challenge lies in translating audio data (in this case .wav-files) into something we can use as features.
 There are numeral features we could extract from audio data, like the following:

 ### MFCCs
 The so called Mel-Frequency Cepstral Coefficients captures audio data in a way that resembles the human way of hearing, which puts an emphasis on lower frequencies.